The Job and Container Specifications

 The path must be valid UTF-8.
 Maelstrom doesn’t support arbitrary binary strings for the path.

-, then the program will be searched for in
+If program does not contain a /, then the program will be searched for in

-every directory specified in the PATH
+every directory specified in the PATH environment variable,

 similar to how execlp, execvp, and